Home / News & insights / Insights / Part 36 Offers – a quick case law update

 Part 36 Offers – a quick case law update

 A Part 36 offer is a settlement offer that can be made throughout court proceedings by either the defendant or claimant.
-For example –
+It is used to focus efforts on an early resolution of a dispute as well as to create costs consequences if the offer is not “beaten” at trial.
+For example:

 • A issues a claim against B for alleged outstanding invoices